 - Jane Goodall and her wise solution to the challenges she sees to environmental stewardship today

 - One of the great many great projects belonging to my Dad

-– Project Awesome – this gets me up and on my bike, three times a week, come rain or shine, before 6am, sometimes in a zebra outfit….without any sign of a grumble – join me and the inspiring others!
+- Project Awesome – this used to get me up and on my bike, three times a week, come rain or shine, before 6am, sometimes in a zebra outfit….without any sign of a grumble – join the inspiring crew in London and Liverpool!